Teuthida255/Oscilloscopinator/README.md

 ## IMPORTANT NOTE
-To convert multiple files at once, please follow this naming scheme: file.wav (master audio) file1.wav file2.wav file3.wav...etc. use the -n/--number option to load the additional files into the program.
+To convert multiple files at once, please follow this naming scheme: file.wav (master audio) file1.wav file2.wav file3.wav...etc.
+Use the -n/--number option to load the additional files into the program.

 ## Command line options:
 * -f, --file: